Faithfulness in Ministry conference 2023

 A gospel ministry that is rich in relationships – like the apostle Paul and the Thessalonian church – can be deeply rewarding, but rarely comes without challenge.
 The Faithfulness in Ministry Conference 2023 will focus on how those entrusted with the gospel can sustain a fruitful ministry in which the gospel and lives are shared, and where church workers and those they serve are protected.
 The theme will be addressed through the following topics:

-- Protective Behaviours: protection for children and other vulnerable people.
-In addition to being beneficial to our church and wider communities, this also addresses Royal Commission Recommendation 16.4.
+Protection for children and other vulnerable people.
+In addition to being beneficial to our church and wider communities, this also addresses Royal Commission Recommendation 16.40